maheshmohanmr/maheshmohanmr.github.io/_portfolio/portfolio-2.md

 Then shall come like a beautiful hotspring seven symphonies and even at the age of [54](https://www.beethoven.ws/timeline.html), him being completely deaf, shall continue to sit in the Nature's lap for yet another of his masterpiece.

-For those who feel down, my friend, <q>this too shall pass and from the ashes we surely rise</q>.
+For those who feel down, my friend, <q>This too shall pass and from the ashes we surely rise</q>.